 Deciding whether to take an omega-3 supplement

 Omega-3 fatty acids are a type of essential unsaturated fat that you must get from food or a supplement.
 They’re important for brain development, cell structure and producing hormones.
-They also reduce inflammation in your body and might protect you from chronic diseases, like heart disease.
+They also might help to reduce inflammation in your body.

 Tips for choosing the best omega-3 supplement